 Evaluate how long you’ve been in the market and look at the results of any previous ABM work you’ve done.
 You may already have contacts for specific accounts.

-Here are some proven, GDPR-compliant tactics that ABM sellers can use to attract high-value clients.
+Here are some proven, GDPR-compliant account-based marketing tactics that you can use to attract high-value clients.
 Take them one at a time, or assign them around the ABM team:

 While working on some of the tactics above, you’ll want to continuously monitor your accomplishments (or lack thereof.)
 An intent-led marketing cloud can be a game changer when it comes to analyzing and optimizing your ABM program.
-By capturing and analyzing ABM results, you’ll see any any elements of your strategy that need improvement.
+It can help with marketing personalization, which is very important when developing ABM programs.
+By capturing and analyzing ABM results, you’ll see any elements of your strategy that need improvement.
 This makes an ABM strategy more effective.

 Here are examples of popular account-based marketing KPIs that give insight into how you’re performing:

 Account-based marketing doesn’t need to be overwhelming.
-Think about some of these tactics.
-Reach out within and across your marketing and sales teams to look at how to work together in 2021.
+Start with these account-based marketing tactics and a small ABM program.
+Reach out within and across your marketing and sales teams to look at how to align and work together.
+Once you’ve been running for a while, look at your performance and optimize or scale as makes sense for your business.